 This research question explored the impact of feature selection on the quality of clustering and its utility in downstream fraud detection.
 Two feature configurations were compared: the complete feature set (referred to as X_all_no_pca) and a reduced dimensional version derived using PCA on the full set (X_all_pca_3).
 Each configuration was evaluated using three clustering algorithms (K-Means, Agglomerative Hierarchical Clustering, and DBSCAN) with results assessed using Silhouette Score, DBI, and fraud-targeting metrics.

 As shown in the tables in the previous section, the non-PCA version of the dataset consistently outperformed the PCA-reduced set.
-Silhouette Scores were higher and DBI values lower across all clustering algorithms when using the full set.
+Silhouette Scores were higher and DBI values lower across all clustering algorithms when using the complete set.
 More critically, the clusters derived from the full set were more effective at isolating known fraud cases, exhibiting higher maximum and average fraud rates per cluster.

 In addition to these numeric indicators, figure 17 below illustrates the cluster structures overlaid with known fraud labels.
 The visualizations reinforce the tabular results, showing clearer cluster separation and denser fraud concentration in the non-PCA setting.